 “Remember to sign up on the sheet,” Neala pleaded.
 She’d almost made it into the room; only her head was visible for most of the hallway’s occupants.
 “Name, instrument, PGP.
 You have five minutes.”

 Stepping into the audition room, to Juliet, felt like stepping into a blank canvas.
 The full-coverage overhead lights washed the room in an aura that swallowed any trace of shadow; an excess of colorful posters tried to define a boundary but on first glance appeared to be floating in midair.
 You had to look at the floor to convince yourself the place even had corners.
 Go toward the light was a phrase that popped into her head.
-Even the instruments blocking a quarter of the room’s square footage looked like props; Juliet had to convince herself they weren’t just there to distract her from the fact she’d just left a government-funded hallway to face off with a limitless void.
+Even the instruments blocking a quarter of the room’s square footage looked like props; Juliet had to convince herself they were there to distract her from the fact she’d just left a government-funded hallway to face off with a limitless void.

 Now anyone could look menacing on a shadow-cast throne, as Juliet knew from basically every gritty media empire.
 But how these three organizers managed to appear looming from their community center folding chairs, under lights you could actually feel the heat from if you were standing up, was beyond her.
 There was a blank finality to their expectant stares as they watched Juliet.
 The girl couldn’t help but imagine her own facial expression: she was probably playing her hand, wide-eyed and unsteady, unlike the figures seated at the judge’s table.